-- Overall, we rate the Organic Consumers Association (OCA) a moderate conspiracy and quackery level pseudoscience website based on the promotion of numerous unproven and misleading claims related to science.
+- Overall, we rate the Organic Consumers Association (OCA) a moderate conspiracy and quackery level pseudoscience website based on promoting numerous unproven and misleading scientific claims.

 Factual Reporting: LOW

-Founded in 1998, The Organic Consumers Association (OCA) is a non-profit advocacy group for the organic agriculture industry based in Minnesota.
+Founded in 1998, The Organic Consumers Association (OCA) is a non-profit advocacy group based in Minnesota for the organic agriculture industry.
 They state their mission is “to protect and advocate for consumers’ right to safe, healthful food and other consumer products, a just food and farming system and an environment rich in biodiversity and free of pollutants.”
-According to their about page “OCA educates and advocates on behalf of organic consumers, engages consumers in marketplace pressure campaigns, and works to advance sound food and farming policy through grassroots lobbying.”
+According to their about page, “OCA educates and advocates on behalf of organic consumers, engages consumers in marketplace pressure campaigns, and works to advance sound food and farming policy through grassroots lobbying.”

-The website lacks transparency as they offer limited information on content creators as well as funding.
+The website lacks transparency as it offers limited information on content creators and funding.

 Funded by / Ownership